Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Number to unit value](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/NumberToUnitValue.png "[Number to unit value]")

-This extension is used to map a number attribute to an unit attribute.
-This mapping is used when the source value is always maintained in a certain unit that is not included in the source attribute but must be mapped to an unit attribute, which always includes both, the quantity and the unit.
+This extension is used to map a number to a unit attribute.
+Both, absolute and decimal number values are allowed in the source attribute.
+A unit attribute always includes a quantity and a unit value.
+This mapping is used to map a source attribute, which is maintained in a certain unit and therefore does not include the unit in the source attribute, to a unit attribute.
 Define the unit settings in the configuration.

 ### Possible data type mappings